lijumjose/VIPMP/src/pages/docs/flex_discounts/index.md

 ## Eligibility criteria

 Flexible discounts are available to all VIP Marketplace customers, regardless of their existing volume discounts, including those with Linked Memberships.
-However, eligibility is determined by other factors, such as the customer's market segment and country.
+However, eligibility is determined by other factors, such as the customer's market segment, country, and so on.

 ## Partner integration process